 Happy National Chocolate Chip Cookie Day!
 In honor of the occasion, I may have substituted the dried fruit in my favorite breakfast cookie recipe for chocolate chips.
-I'm a big believer in eating everything in moderation, and I'm currently following the container plan from the 21 Day Fix to make sure I get all the food groups in.
-Since these cookies get their sweetness from applesauce and honey rather than sugar, I consider them a guiltless grab-and-go treat!
+I'm a big believer in eating everything in moderation, and since these cookies get their sweetness from applesauce and honey rather than sugar, I consider them a guiltless grab-and-go treat!

 - 1 large egg